MarceloProjetos/react-node-red/README.md

 Run the command prompt **"node-red"**

 Open <http://localhost:1880>

+**Installing Node-RED in Linux**

+Use npm to install node-red and a helper utility called node-red-admin.

+    sudo npm install -g --unsafe-perm node-red node-red-admin

+npm normally installs its packages into your current directory.
+Here, we use the -g flag to install packages 'globally' so they're placed in standard system locations such as /usr/local/bin.
+The --unsafe-perm flag helps us avoid some errors that can pop up when npm tries to compile native modules (modules written in a compiled language such as C or C++ vs. JavaScript).

+After a bit of downloading and file shuffling, you'll be returned to the normal command line prompt.
+Let's test our install.

+First, we'll need to open up a port on our firewall.
+Node-RED defaults to using port 1880, so let's allow that.

+    sudo ufw allow 1880

+And now launch Node-RED itself.
+No sudo is necessary, as port 1880 is high enough to not require root privileges.

+    node-red

+Some "Welcome to Node-RED" messages will print to the terminal.
+On your computer, point a web browser to port 1880 of the server.

+**Restore a FLOW**

 To restore a node-red flow with Ctrl-I command or the menu, "Menu > Import > Clipboard".